Philadelphia Bankruptcy Lawyers

 There’s no question that the circumstances leading up to bankruptcy are stressful.
 The accumulating bills and constant phone calls from debt collectors can take a heavy emotional toll.
 With the financial relief that bankruptcy provides, debtors can once again sleep easy knowing that they’re in control of their lives.

 As a debtor, one of your most important decisions will be choosing effectively between the different kinds of bankruptcy.
 For most debtors in Pennsylvania, there are two bankruptcy options: Chapter 7 bankruptcy (which is otherwise known as “liquidation,” “straight” bankruptcy, or “ordinary” bankruptcy), and Chapter 13 bankruptcy (which is otherwise known as “reorganization” bankruptcy or a “wage earner’s plan”).
+So how are they different, and which one is appropriate for you?

 Chapter 7 Bankruptcy